jbweston/kwant_tools/README.md

 `kwant_tools` is a set of utilities that I have personally found useful for working with Kwant, as such it is in no way meant to be "complete".
-That being said, anyone who finds it useful is free to use it under the conditions outlined in the LICENSE file.
+That being said, anyone who finds it useful is free to use it under the MIT licence, the conditions of which are stated in the LICENSE file.

 Contents
 ========